Top Sports Teams · Reference

 Xiamen

-Xiamen Blue LionsFootball
+Xiamen Blue LionsFootball/Soccer

 Lower-division football side.
 No CSL presence.
 Metro lacks a top-tier pro sports franchise.